This post has been updated. It was originally published on December 2, 2020.

 Low Power Mode for iOS doesn’t turn itself on automatically, but your iPhone will prompt you to enable it via a pop-up dialog box once its battery level hits 20 percent.
 The mode does automatically turn itself off though—once you’ve got your handset back up to 80 percent charged.

 You can turn Low Power Mode on or off any time you like, by opening Settings, then tapping Battery and Low Power Mode.
-You can also add a Low Power Mode toggle switch to the iOS Control Center: from Settings, open Control Center and choose Customize Controls.
+You can also add a Low Power Mode toggle switch to the iOS Control Center: from Settings, open Control Center and tap the green plus icon next to Low Power Mode.

 With the mode enabled, the battery icon in the status bar will be yellow.
 Swipe down from the top right-hand corner of the screen to see the current battery level, or go back to the Battery section within Settings.
 That screen will also show you the apps that are the worst offenders in terms of battery drain.